al-martyn1/pumba-wizardry/readme.txt

 5) Enjoy with "Pumba Wizardry"!

-   Run "PW/super-pumba/super-pumba.bat" to list all of wizards and select apropriate one.
+   Run "PW/super-pumba/super-pumba.bat" to list all of the wizards and select apropriate one.

    Run "PW/wizards/FAMILY/WIZARD.bat" to run the exact wizard.